wailhassan/Module-Onboarding/Wireframe/README.md

 - The articles section has three unique articles, each including a title, summary, and a link.(Done)
 - The page footer is fixed to the bottom of the viewport.(Done)
 - The webpage is styled using a linked .css file.(Done)
 - The webpage is properly committed and pushed to a branch on GitHub.
+(Done)